-In order to provide an incentive for Bezeq to implement the wholesale market, the MoC has announced that it intends to cancel the regulations requiring Bezeq to maintain a "structural separation" between its fixed-line and mobile telecommunications operations, and to change the current retail fixed-price tariff control mechanism to a "maximum tariff" one.
-The MOC's work plan for the year 2016 includes a reference to removal of structural separation provisions during 2016.
-Recently, the MoC has published official announcements which indicate its satisfaction with the implementation of the wholesale market reform.
+In order to provide an incentive for Bezeg to implement the wholesale market, the MoC has announced that it intends to cancel the regulations requiring Bezeq to maintain a "structural separation" between its fixed-line and mobile telecommunications operations, and to change the current retail fixed-price tariff control mechanism to a "maximum tariff" one.
+In 2016, the MoC has published official announcements which indicate its satisfaction with the implementation of the wholesale market reform.
 We have strongly opposed the factual descriptions and the conclusions in the announcement.
+Furthermore, in December 2016, the MoC also declared its intention to promote the cancelation of "corporate separation" in the Bezeq Group, subject to a hearing, and to publish a hearing in 2017 suggesting canceling the "structural separation" in the Bezeq Group.
+The Ministry of Finance, the Anti-Trust Commissioner and the State Comptroller have stated their objection to the implementation of the MoC's intent at this stage.
 If the MoC removes the structural separation provisions based on its above-mentioned announcements before we have firmly established ourselves in the fixed-line telecommunications services market (in both fixed-line telephony and broadband), Bezeq may be able to propose bundled services more effectively than us, and thereby gain a competitive advantage which would negatively affect our results of operations.
+Also see "Item 3D.1c3D.1c If the structural separation provisions (which apply to Bezeq and HOT) are not enforced or are removed before we have established ourselves in the fixed-line and TV markets, this would adversely affect our business and results of operations."